petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 > [!NOTE]
 > Azure Container Instances resources are required for [Isolated Image Builds](../security-isolated-image-builds-image-builder.md).

-### Too many concurrent image builds within a period of time
+### Concurrent image builds exceed the quota within a period of time

 #### Error